tylnesh/cpp-sdk-samples/vision/README.md

 After building, run the command `./frame-detector-video-demo --help` for information on its command line options.

+---
+Note: Both of these sample apps take a command line parameter (`-d/--data`) which is used to specify the path to the data directory for the Affectiva Vision library.
+This directory is named `data/vision`, and is located under the folder where you installed the Affectiva Automotive SDK (e.g. `/path/to/affectiva-sdk/vision/data`).

+---

 ## Dependencies

 #### Affectiva Vision library